Bourbaki degree of pairs of projective surfaces: Abstract

 \section{Abstract}

-The logarithmic tangent sheaf associated to an algebraically independent sequence of homogeneous polynomials - defined as the kernel of the associated Jacobian matrix - naturally generalizes the classical logarithmic tangent sheaf of a divisor in a projective space to the case of subvarieties defined by more than one equation.
-As is the case for divisors, one may investigate the freeness of such sequences, and other weaker notions.

-The present work focuses on sequences of two homogeneous polynomials in four variables.
+The present work focuses on studying the logarithmic tangent sheaf associated with sequences of two homogeneous polynomials in four variables.
 We introduce two positive discrete invariants: the invariant $m$ and the Bourbaki degree of a sequence, inspired by the framework of the Bourbaki degree recently developed for projective plane curves by Jardim-Nejad-Simis.
-The invariant $m$ plays the role of the Tjurina number of plane projective curves and is bounded by a quadratic relation.
+The invariant $m$ plays the role of the Tjurina number of plane projective curves and is bounded by a quadratic relation of the degrees.
 We establish results concerning the interplay of minimal degree for syzygies of the Jacobian matrix and the introduced discrete invariants.
-Our approach uses tools from foliation theory, taking advantage of the fact that the logarithmic sheaf is, up to a twist, the tangent sheaf of a codimension one foliation in $\mathbb{P}^3$.

-We provide examples and classification results for pencils of cubics and for pairs of a quadric and a cubic polynomials, relating stability and Chern classes with the discrete invariants introduced, while classifying free and nearly-free cases.
-In particular, one of the nearly-free examples induces an unstable, non-split tangent sheaf for a codimension one foliation of degree $3$, answering, in the negative, a conjecture of Calvo-Andrade, Correa and Jardim from $2018$.
+Our approach uses tools from foliation theory, taking advantage of the fact that the logarithmic sheaf is, up to a twist, the tangent sheaf of a codimension-one foliation in $\mathbb{P}^3$.
+We provide examples and classification results for pencils of cubics and for pairs of a quadric and a cubic.
+In particular, one of the nearly-free examples induces an unstable, non-split tangent sheaf for a codimension-one foliation of degree $3$, answering, in the negative, a conjecture of Calvo-Andrade, Correa and Jardim from $2018$.